jakejs/jake/README.md

     jake foo:bar       # This the foo:bar task
     jake foo:fonebone  # This the foo:fonebone task

 The list displayed will be all tasks whose namespace/name contain the filter-string.

+Internally, passing this CLI flag calls `jake.showAllTaskDescriptions`, and passes it the filter -- so `jake -T foo` is equivalent to calling `jake.showAllTaskDescriptions('foo');`.

 ## Breaking things up into multiple files